nitya308/intrepid/README.md

 Our mobile app gamifies getting out of your comfort zone.
 It encourages people to take risks and do things that they wouldn't necessarily do otherwise.

+### Note
+If nothing loads, this may be due to backend issues with render free hosting.
+Please click on https://project-nerve-backend.onrender.com/api in your browser until a hello message loads.
+This means render has started running the deployed backend and the app should now work.

 ## Some screenshots

 ## Architecture